Pie KiwiSaver Scheme Review

 Our Conclusion

-- The three funds don't offer extensive diversity compared to other providers, but we believe Pie Funds wants to simplify KiwiSaver options and not offer a bunch of funds with subtle differences that confuse investors.
+- The four funds don't offer extensive diversity compared to other providers, but we believe Pie Funds wants to simplify KiwiSaver options and not offer a bunch of funds with subtle differences that confuse investors.

 - With any Pie KiwiSaver Scheme fund, investors can get exposure to New Zealand, Australian and international sharemarkets, emerging markets, local and global bonds, as well as New Zealand cash deposits.